Optimisation of time-ordered processes in the finite and asymptotic regime: Problems with time-ordered operations

 \subsection{Temporal correlations}

 A {\it finite-state automaton} (FSA) is a mathematical structure that models an autonomous computational device with bounded memory.
 More formally \cite{PazBook, Rabin1963}, a $d$-state automaton is a device described, at every time, by an internal state $\sigma\in\Sigma$, with $|\Sigma|=d$.
-At regular intervals, rounds or time-steps, the automaton updates its internal state and generates an outcome $b\in B$, depending on both its prior internal state $\sigma$ and the state $y\in Y$ of its input port.
-Such a double state-and-output transition is governed by the automaton's transition matrix $P(\sigma',b|\sigma, y)$, which indicates the probability that the automaton transitions to the internal state $\sigma'$ and outputs $b$, given that its input and prior states were, respectively, $y, \sigma$.
-Overall, the probability of outputs $b_1,\ldots,b_n$ given inputs $y_1,\ldots,y_n$ can be computed as
+At regular intervals, rounds or time steps, the automaton updates its internal state and generates an outcome $b\in B$, depending on both its prior internal state $\sigma$ and the state $y\in Y$ of its input port.
+Such a double state-and-output transition is governed by the transition matrix of the automaton $P(\sigma',b|\sigma, y)$, which indicates the probability that the automaton transitions to the internal state $\sigma'$ and outputs $b$, given that its input and prior states were, respectively, $y$ and $\sigma$.
+Overall, the probability of outputs ${\bf b} = (b_1,\ldots,b_n)$ given inputs ${\bf y} = (y_1,\ldots,y_n)$ can be computed as

-Expressions such as Eq.~\eqref{eq:FSA_prob}, i.e., generated by a classical FSA, appear in several problems related to classical simulations of temporal quantum correlations, such as, e.g., classical simulations of quantum contextuality \cite{KleinmannNJP2011,Fagundes2017,BudroniNJP2019}, quantum simulations of classical stochastic processes \cite{GarnerNJP2017,Elliott2018,Elliott2019}, quantum advantages in the design of time-keeping devices \cite{ErkerPRX2017,Woods2022,tick_sequence_paper,Vieira_Budroni}, and classical simulation of quantum computation ~\cite{Zurel:2020PRL}.
+Expressions such as Eq.~\eqref{eq:FSA_prob}, i.e., generated by a classical FSA, appear in several problems related to classical simulations of temporal quantum correlations, such as, e.g., classical simulations of quantum contextuality \cite{KleinmannNJP2011,Fagundes2017,BudroniNJP2019}, quantum simulations of classical stochastic processes \cite{GarnerNJP2017,Elliott2018,Elliott2019}, classical simulation of quantum computation ~\cite{Zurel:2020PRL}, and quantum advantages in the design of time-keeping devices \cite{ErkerPRX2017,Woods2022,tick_sequence_paper,Vieira_Budroni}.

-We are interested in scenarios where the performance of a $d$-state automaton after $n$ time-steps is evaluated by yet another automaton, or, more generally, by a time-dependent process with bounded memory.
+We are interested in scenarios in which the performance of a $d$-state automaton after $n$ time steps is evaluated by yet another automaton, or, more generally, by a time-dependent process with bounded memory.
 We wish to bound said performance over all automata with $d$ states.

+This class of problems includes, e.g., computing the maximum probability that a $d$-state automaton generates the so-called `one-tick sequence' $00\ldots 01$ (the name comes from its interpretation as a clock signal ``1'' for a tick of the clock).
+This optimization problem is central in the discussion of the optimal classical and quantum models able to generate a time signal, with the consequent quantum advantages in the design of physical clocks.
+Unfortunately, there are no general optimization methods to upper bound the performance of a classical model and thus demonstrate a quantum advantage.
+The problem of optimal quantum clocks has been extensively investigated both from a theoretical (quantum information and quantum thermodynamics) perspective \cite{ErkerPRX2017,Woods2022,tick_sequence_paper,Vieira_Budroni, Woods2019, Yang2019, Yang2020, Schwarzhans2021, MeierPRL2023, Silva2023}, as well as from an experimental one \cite{ClockExp2021}.